carltheperson/advanced-js-objects/chapters/chapter-1.md

 The value of `myString` isn’t repeated 5 times like you might expect.
 The `repeat` method actually returns a new string because it can’t modify the primitive `“Hello World”` value.

 Another quirk of primitives is that they can’t have properties/methods.
 This might be surprising to learn, after all, the above example uses a *method* called `repeat`.
 It’s true that `repeat` is a method, but it doesn’t exist on the primitive itself.
-The method exists on a *wrapper object*.
+The method exists on a *wrapper object*[^wrapping].
 All primitives except Undefined and Null have wrapper objects.
 When you attempt to access a property on a primitive, a wrapper object is instantiated which you access instead.
 The wrapper object for String types is called `String`. `String` is a globally available constructor, which means we can easily simulate the work JavaScript does under the hood.

 ```js